asav13/ChatProgram/README.md

 ```
 	npm install
 ```
-inside the /client folder and the /server folder.
+inside the /client folder <b>and</b> the /server folder.
 This takes care of installing neccessary dependencies.

 ### Run the server
 You need <a href="https://nodejs.org/en/download/">node.js</a> to run the server.
 Inside the /server folder run: